Thinking about an EPQ?

 Many universities view the EPQ as an excellent way for students to get university ready as many of the skills that are needed when completing the project are the same skills that are needed for university study.
-For some courses the university will offer an alternative offer to an applicant based on their EPQ grade. i.e. Accounting & Finance at the University of Southampton entry requirements are AAB or ABB with an A in an EPQ.
+For some courses the university will make an alternative offer to an applicant based on their EPQ grade. i.e. Accounting & Finance at the University of Southampton has entry requirements of AAB or ABB with an A in an EPQ.

 Hints and Tips